Skip to main content

 One of the greatest barriers to running such businesses is the resourcing (cost, time and energy) required to comply with food safety regulations.
 Currently, the logistical, administrative and financial burden of registration and certification is the same for all domestic food businesses, regardless of size.
 A small coffee cart that only operates at a few summer events each year pays $500 - $1,000 annually in compliance costs, depending on region.
 While a large restaurant - such as a fast food outlet - pays the same amount even though it has exponentially higher revenue from being open all day on most (if not all) days every week and so can easily absorb these costs.
 High regulatory costs for small food businesses to operate impede their economic viability and their ability to remain competitive.

-Furthermore, due to loss and lack of government funding, MPI recently released a proposal to charge all domestic food businesses a new annual levy of $132 plus an $11 collection fee for expanding five of its existing services (including rules setting; oversight; and education) and adding three entirely new services (nationwide interventions to raise performance; national monitoring programmes; and systems auditing).
-Because the fee is charged on a “per site” basis, mobile food businesses that prepare food in a kitchen and sell food from a vehicle (e.g. food truck or cart) would end up paying double the levy while a fixed premise, like a large restaurant, would only pay the base fee.
+Furthermore, due to loss and lack of government funding, MPI recently passed legislation to charge all domestic food businesses a new annual "Food Act" levy of $132 (plus an $11 collection fee) for expanding five of its existing services (including rules setting; oversight; and education) and adding three entirely new services (nationwide interventions to raise performance; national monitoring programmes; and systems auditing).
+The levy is a flat fee for all businesses (regardless of size) however, because the fee is charged on a “per site” basis, small mobile food businesses that prepare food in a kitchen and sell food from a vehicle (e.g. food truck or cart) would end up paying double the levy!
+This is totally unfair given a fixed premise, like a large restaurant, would only pay the base fee.

-The new levy would be the third annual fee food businesses have to pay to retain their registration to legally trade in food and would also be “growing annually in line with inflation assumptions”. .
+The new levy would be the third annual fee all food businesses in Aoteaora (whether they are registered with their local council or MPI) have to pay to retain their registration to legally trade in food.
+The fee would also be “growing annually in line with inflation assumptions”.
 As with the existing regulatory fees structure, charging the same levy for all businesses - regardless of size or revenue - means a mobile food vendor that only operates one morning a week will have to pay the same fee as a McDonald's restaurant that is open all day, every day of the year.
 For small food businesses, such as mobile food vendors and coffee carts, the current regulations are already too cumbersome and costs beyond sustainable.
 They will never benefit anywhere close to enough to justify these additional costs, let alone the current costs and requirements of compliance.

 The full, 52-page proposal is available here: https://www.mpi.govt.nz/dmsdocument/60877-Proposal-to-maintain-and-expand-New-Zealand-Food-Safetys-regulatory-services-under-the-Food-Act-2014-Food-Act)